 Restaurants, shops, and vending machines on Mount Fuji

 There are a couple of shops on the way up and a small restaurant at the summit (as well as the highest vending machine in Japan, possibly the world), but everything is at least twice the regular price, and it’s safer to have some of your own supplies just in case.

 Climbing Mount Fuji with a guide

-If you’re not too sure about doing the hike on your own, a number of climbing tour packages available through Willer Express, a bus ticket and tour provider.
+If you’re not too sure about doing the hike on your own, a number of climbing tour packages are available through Willer Travel, a bus ticket and tour provider.